 It is a long and fruitful tradition to consider emergent technologies as a driving force for progression in hydrographic appliances.
 The latest arrival on the scene is blockchain.
 While this technology may certainly hold great potential for hydrography, there is considerable discussion about how, exactly.
 Read on for a new perspective on how blockchain will have an impact on navigation.

 It is a long and fruitful tradition to consider emergent technologies as a driving force for progression in hydrographic appliances.
-The invention of hydro-acoustic methods was made to measure the water depth of the Baltic Sea near Kiel; sea surveyors have been early adopters of any kind of radio position fixing devices including satellite-based systems; horizontal radar transmission is applied to measure wave characteristics and remote sensing is about to revolutionise the topographic measurements at sea.
-Finally, ECDIS was the first mobile geoinformation system based on vector data – long before the first navigation app on a smartphone arrived.
+Hydro-acoustic methods were invented to measure the water depth of the Baltic Sea near Kiel; sea surveyors have been early adopters of any kind of radio position fixing devices, including satellite-based systems; horizontal radar transmission is applied to measure wave characteristics; and remote sensing is about to revolutionize topographic measurements at sea.
+Furthermore, ECDIS was the first mobile geoinformation system based on vector data – long before the first navigation app on a smartphone arrived.
 Now it is blockchain.
-This technology may certainly have a great potential but in my view different from the designation Gert Büttgenbach is suggesting in his article.
-What I find misleading is his argument that blockchain should be instrumental in cracking a seemingly undue monopoly of national Hydrographic Offices for digital chart production hindering commercial success of private chart suppliers.
+This technology may certainly have great potential, but in my view it is different from the designation Gert Büttgenbach is suggesting in his article.
+What I find misleading is his argument that blockchain should be instrumental in cracking a seemingly undue monopoly of national hydrographic offices for digital chart production, which hinders the commercial success of private chart suppliers.
 The attribution of chart data as being ‘official’ is interpreted as a synonym for a protective measure – a closed shop from data collection up to dissemination of the final chart product.
 But this image does not meet the reality.
-Both components of nautical hydrography – sea survey, the most costly component of the provision of a hydrographic service, and digital cart production (of ENCs) – have, to a large extent, been tendered to private companies by many nations.
-The provision of ENC services is performed by private chart service suppliers and there are popular derivations from the applying IHO Standards S-57 and S-52 like b(athymetric)ENC and PortENC that are privately produced at the request of specific customers.
+Both components of nautical hydrography – sea survey, the costliest component of the provision of a hydrographic service, and digital chart production (of ENCs) – have, to a large extent, been tendered to private companies by many nations.
+The provision of ENC services is performed by private chart service suppliers and there are popular derivations from the applicable IHO Standards S-57 and S-52, such as bathymetric ENC and PortENC that are privately produced at the request of specific customers.

 This contribution is a response to Gert B. Büttgenbach’s article 'How Blockchain Will Have an Impact on Navigation'.